UCL/research-computing-with-cpp/session10/03exercise2.md

 ### Launch an instance

-Launch an instance using the Image ID:
+Launch an instance using the Amazon Machine Image ID:

 ``` bash
 # <AMI-ID>: ami-9d23aeea